absinthe0223/guide/Employment-Policies/expense-policy.md

 Fraud, Bribery, Corruption

-We have a zero toleranace policy for bribery--in compliance iwht relevant anti-bribery lawas in all the regions we operate.
+We have a zero tolerance policy for bribery--in compliance with relevant anti-bribery laws in all the regions we operate.
 Offering or accepting a bribe is simply not acceptable.

-Fradulent expenses or charges identiifed will result in immedate termination.
+Fraudulent expenses or charges identifed will result in immediate termination.